 The 16:8 Diet is not just about losing weight.
-This program is said to reduce your risk of getting life-threatening conditions, while combat harmful inflammation in the body, reducing your chances of heart problems, lowering the body’s cortisol levels, reducing stress, and even promoting mental health and well being.
+This program is said to reduce your risk of getting life-threatening conditions while combating harmful inflammation in the body, reducing your chances of heart problems, lowering the body’s cortisol levels, reducing stress, and even promoting mental health and well being.

 Furthermore, this diet, since it involves daily fasting, is claimed to help reduce insulin levels.

-It helps speed up cellular repair to better rejuvenate the body.
+It helps speed up cellular repair to rejuvenate the body better.